Cognitive Dissonance and Congestion Pricing

 I’m not sure how this finding can be applied in any meaningful way to policy; some polls, of course, have found that a majority of New Yorkers already support pricing.

 This entry was posted on Monday, November 24th, 2008 at 4:05 pm and is filed under Cars, Cities, Congestion, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.